BuildOnViction/gitbook/developer-guide/building-dapp-on-tomochain/writing-the-smart-contract.md

 Solidity is a compiled language, meaning we need to compile our Solidity to bytecode for the **Ethereum Virtual Machine (EVM)** to execute.
 Think of it as translating our human-readable Solidity into something the EVM understands.

-> TomoChain is EVM-compatible, which means that every contract written in Ethereum can be seamlessly ported to TomoChain without effort.
+> Viction is EVM-compatible, which means that every contract written in Ethereum can be seamlessly ported to Viction without effort.

 To compile the contract run `npx hardhat compile` in your terminal.
 The `compile` task is one of the built-in tasks.